Hyphae without cross wall (septa)

 Hyphae with cross wall (septa)

-- Hyphae branch in Y’s; non-uniform hyphal diameter (Sclerotinia spp.)*useful only to distinguish from Rhizoctonia spp.
+- Hyphae branch in Y’s; non-uniform hyphal diameter (View info on Sclerotinia spp.)*useful only to distinguish from Rhizoctonia spp.